About autism & PDA

 A cluster of traits can be called a presentation or a profile – in some cases this can be quite different from what some people think autism ‘looks like’.

-This can lead to people – including autistic women and girls, and PDA individuals – being missed, misunderstood and misdiagnosed, which can in turn lead to poor outcomes.
+This can lead to presentations in some people – including autistic women and girls, and PDA individuals – being missed altogether, misunderstood or misdiagnosed, which can in turn lead to poor outcomes.

 All research points to early identification and tailored support being the best predictor of positive long-term outcomes.
 Recognising these profiles signposts the approaches or support that will be most helpful for each individual.